 Any words that fall on all of these lists will, of course, be good to use.
-Create a refined list with all the words that span the three lists, as well as any other words you think might be highly valued for your readers.
+Create a refined list with all the words that span the three lists, and any other words you think might be valued for your readers.
 This last part will take a bit of guesswork and intuition on your part.
 It’s not an exact science but aims for quantity over quality.

 With your keyword list in hand, what you’ll want to do is integrate the keywords into your blurb/synopsis.
 Readers will perform searches, and because your keywords were thoughtfully chosen and added to your book description, they’ll find your listing coming up in the search results, ultimately leading to a sale.
-Apart from using the right keywords to draw in readers, you’ll also need to craft a compelling blurb.
-Weave in the keywords as they make sense, and if need be, you should write new material to incorporate keywords you deem too valuable to exclude.
+Apart from using the right keywords to draw in readers, you also must craft a compelling blurb.
+Weave in the keywords as they make sense, and if need be, write new material to incorporate keywords you deem too valuable to exclude.

 Conscientious and careful application of keywords can do wonders to boost the discoverability of your book.
 Help your readers, grow your sales, and enjoy the success a little bit of market research and keyword application can bring!